Some Cosmological Consequences of Higher Dimensional Klein-Gordon-Rastall Theory: Dynamical System Analysis: Case

 The equation of state parameter is

-Fig. \ref{fig:cp2} and Fig. \ref{fig:cp3} display the existence and the stability characteristics of CP2 and CP3, respectively.
-These points correspond to the kinetic-matter dominated era, which becomes a kinetic-dominated era when $\gamma=0$ and $\gamma=\frac{d(1-w_\text{m})-4}{4(d-1)(1+w_\text{m})}$.
+Fig. \ref{fig:cp2} and Fig. \ref{fig:cp3} display the existence and stability characteristics of CP2 and CP3, respectively.
+These points correspond to the kinetic-matter-dominated era, which becomes a kinetic-dominated era when $\gamma=0$.
 Three possible stabilities, namely stable nodes, unstable nodes, and saddle nodes, can be obtained at CP2.
-Although we have stable nodes, based on the deceleration parameter of CP2 $(q > 0)$, it cannot describes late-time universe since it is disfavoured by observations.
+Although we have stable nodes, based on the deceleration parameter of CP2 $(q > 0)$, it cannot describe the late-time universe since it is disfavoured by observations.
 In terms of its existence and the values of $\Omega_\text{KGR}, w_\text{KGR}$, and $q$, CP3 exhibits similar properties as CP2.
-Only saddle points and unstable nodes exist at this critical point, leading to a non-accelerating expansion of the universe such that it also cannot describes the late-time universe.\\
+Only saddle points and unstable nodes exist at this critical point, leading to a non-accelerating expansion of the universe such that it also cannot describe the late-time universe.